zwo/KLHorizontalSelect/README.md

 [Check out the Demo](http://www.youtube.com/watch?v=uzWZG99SAF0&feature=youtube_gdata_player) *Excuse the graphics glitches and lag due to my slow computer.*

+## Improvement ##

+Thanks to Kieran's awesome project at <a href="https://github.com/KieranLafferty/KLHorizontalSelect">KLHorizontalSelect</a>

+I made two minor improvements

+* Support for iOS 5

+* Support swiping left or right in the main view area to switch between cells

 ## Installation ##

 Drag the included <code>KLHorizontalSelect.h, KLHorizontalSelect.m</code> files into your project.
 Then, include the following frameworks under *Link Binary With Libraries*: